 - Promote environmental sustainability

 - Promote healthy bodies and healthy minds

 This project set up Nottingham’s first social supermarket and a surplus food redistribution network.
 Foodprint reduces food waste by redirecting food that is fit for consumption, but would otherwise go to waste.

 Set up in 2014, Community First Responders are a group of trained student volunteers who act as an additional resource to the East Midlands Ambulance Service.

 How to apply

-You may find it helpful to read What makes a good application before applying.
+In the meantime, you may find it helpful to read What makes a good application.